 The information for the Amex EveryDay® Preferred Credit Card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

-American Express Blue Cash Preferred vs EveryDay Preferred
+American Express Blue Cash Preferred versus EveryDay Preferred

-The American Express Blue Cash Preferred recently underwent a refresh, with new bonus spending categories and a boosted welcome bonus.
-Meanwhile, the Amex EveryDay Preferred has been a steadfast favorite for folks who like to collect Amex Membership Rewards points (I’ve had it in my wallet for five years), especially those who can take advantage of its 50% points bonus when you make 30 or more transactions in a billing period.
+The American Express Blue Cash Preferred is a cash-back credit card and the Amex EveryDay Preferred is an excellent travel credit card for anyone who likes to earn Amex Membership Rewards points (I’ve had it in my wallet for five years).
+It’s especially great for those who can take advantage of its 50% points bonus when you make 30 or more transactions in a billing period.

 They’re both great, so you can’t lose with either.
-Let’s compare the cards.
+Let’s compare these two American Express cards.

 Your Amex points value can vary greatly depending on how you use your American Express Membership Rewards points.
-At minimum, you can get a value of 1 cent per point when you redeem for gift cards or airfare through the Amex travel portal, so you should expect to get at least $150 from the Amex EveryDay Preferred welcome bonus (15,000 points x 1 cent per point).
+At minimum, you can get a value of one cent per point when you redeem for gift cards or airfare through the Amex travel portal, so you should expect to get at least $150 from the Amex EveryDay Preferred welcome bonus.
 However, you could receive potentially much more value when you use your points with Amex transfer partners like Delta, Air Canada Aeroplan, Singapore Airlines or Marriott.

 Winner: It’s a tie.
 Looking at straight cash value, the Amex Blue Cash Preferred comes out on top.
-However, if you’re good at squeezing value from Amex Membership Rewards points, it could tip the scales in favor of the EveryDay Preferred.
+However, if you’re good at squeezing value from Amex Membership Rewards points, it could tip the scales in favor of the EveryDay Preferred because we value Amex points at two cents each when you transfer them to the right travel partners.

 The Blue Cash Preferred has broader bonus categories than the Amex EveryDay Preferred, but there’s some overlap.

-- 3% cash back at US gas stations & transit (including taxis, rideshare, parking, tolls, trains, buses and more)
+- 3% cash back at U.S. gas stations & transit (including taxis, rideshares, parking, tolls, trains, buses and more)

 - 1% cash back on everything else

-And with the Amex EveryDay Preferred, you’ll earn:
+And with the Amex EveryDay Preferred, you’ll earn (terms apply):

-- 3x Amex Membership Rewards points per dollar at US supermarkets (up to $6,000 in purchases per calendar year, then 1x points per dollar)
+- 3x Amex points at U.S. supermarkets (up to $6,000 in purchases per calendar year, then 1x point)

-- 2x Amex Membership Rewards points per dollar at US gas stations
+- 2x Amex points at U.S. gas stations

-- 2x Amex Membership Rewards points per dollar at Amex Travel (like prepaid hotel stays, vacation packages and cruises)
+- 2x Amex points at Amex Travel (like prepaid hotel stays, vacation packages and cruises)

 However, the Amex EveryDay Preferred has a superpower — when you make 30 or more transactions in a billing cycle, you’ll earn a 50% bonus on the points you’ve earned for that period.
-If you can meet this requirement, you’d effectively be earning 4.5x Amex Membership Rewards points per dollar at US supermarkets (on up to $6,000 in spending per year, then 1x) and 3x Amex Membership Rewards points at gas stations.
+If you can meet this requirement, you’d effectively be earning 4.5x points at U.S. supermarkets (on up to $6,000 in spending per year, then 1x) and 3x points at gas stations.

 Overall, you’ve got a much bigger earning potential with the Amex Blue Cash Preferred because it’s got more bonus categories.
-And it’s better suited to folks who don’t own a vehicle because you’ll earn a bonus on transit purchases including rideshare services like Uber.
+And it’s better suited to anyone who doesn’t own a vehicle because you’ll earn a bonus on transit purchases including rideshare services like Uber.

 Winner: Amex Blue Cash Preferred